pkErbynn/StatlerWaldorfCorp.EcommerceCatalog/README.md

   }
 }
 ```
-*Why*: This configuration specifies the Eureka server's URL and sets the application name, allowing Eureka to manage service registration and discovery.
+**Why**: This configuration specifies the Eureka server's URL and sets the application name, allowing Eureka to manage service registration and discovery.

-2. Configure Eureka and Discovery Client in middleware in Program.cs:
+2. **Configure Eureka and Discovery Client in middleware in Program.cs**:

 ```bash
 ...